MADH95/JSONLoader/README.md

 To install this plugin you first need to install BepInEx as a mod loader for Inscryption.
 A guide to do this can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html#where-to-download-bepinex)

-You will also need version 1.7.2 of the [InscryptionAPI](https://github.com/ScottWilson0903/InscryptionAPI) plugin.
+You will also need a version of the [InscryptionAPI](https://github.com/ScottWilson0903/InscryptionAPI) plugin. (v1.2.0 and below require version 1.7.2 of API, v1.2.1 is compatable with version 1.8+ of API)

 To install this mod, you simply need to put the **JSONLoader** folder in **BepInEx/plugins**.